 3. Migrating from WordPress 4.9 is easy

 Switching from WordPress to ClassicPress couldn’t be easier and you don’t even need to be running WordPress 4.9.
-Any version of WordPress can be migrated to ClassicPress including 5.4.2, the latest version at time of writing.
+Any version of WordPress can be migrated to ClassicPress including 5.5.1.

-This is all down to the WordPress migration plugin we’ve created specifically for this purpose.
+This is very simple and it’s made possible by the WordPress migration plugin we’ve created specifically for this purpose.
 Simply install the plugin on your website, activate it, and then click Switch to ClassicPress.

 And that’s all there is to it.